sabinasalakhova/ags3_all_data_to_excel/README.md

 ## -  ⚠️ Make sure the output file name does not already exist in your AGS data folder.
 ### Check your output
 The generated Excel file will appear in the input folder you specified.
-If any file in the folder is in AGS4 format, the script will display a warning.
+If any file in the folder is in AGS4 format, the script will display a warning in the terminal.